10 Lightweight Rain Jackets For Staying Dry This Spring

 Outdoor Research Helium Rain Jacket

 The Outdoor Research Helium Rain Jacket is tailor-made for travel.
 Its ability to pack down to the size of your palm, no not Shaqille O’Neal’s palm, the regular human man’s palm, provides stress-free convenience at the airport, train station, or camping trips.
 Its ability to shrink doesn’t take away from its functionality though.
-Thank its taped seams and diamond fuse fabric for that.

 This basically means that instead of adding extra materials for durability, the diamond-shaped fibers on the surface of the jacket literally lock, meaning they hold on tighter to each other the more they’re pulled at and challenged, like a series of a billion plastic lock-ties integrated with each other.